adambonneruk/uuid-generator/README.md

 # uuid-generator (in Python) ![](icon/16.png)
 CLI-based UUID generator tool. ```unique.exe``` will print a single generated UUIDv4 string.
-Using the ```-v``` and ```-c``` switches can change the versiona and quantity (respectively) as required.
+Using the ```-v``` and ```-c``` switches can change the version and quantity (respectively) output UUIDs as required.
 This project builds on code originally developed in 2016; leveraging different python libraries to provide a comprehensive unix-like experience.
 Executable created with pyinstaller 4.0

 ## Background
-Sometimes you just need a nice random number for your purposose, what better than a UUID!
+Sometimes you just need a nice random number for your purpose, what better than a UUID!
 I first worked on this problem back in May 2016.
 I need a random number generator and started learning about UUIDs.
 This tool started as a way to automatically generate 20 v4 UUIDs (the only random one not engineered to a set of hardware etc.) and has now been updated and released to demonstrate my Python skills; using Modules, Arguments, Function/Parameter defaulting (as opposed to overloading), URI, OID, X.500 Distinguished Names and RegEx.

 ## UUID (from [Wikipedia](https://https://en.wikipedia.org/wiki/Universally_unique_identifier))
 A universally unique identifier (UUID) is a 128-bit number used to identify information in computer systems.
 UUIDs are, for practical purposes, unique.
 Their uniqueness does not depend on a central registration authority or coordination between the parties generating them.
 While the probability that a UUID will be duplicated is not zero, it is close enough to zero to be negligible.
 Thus, anyone can create a UUID and use it to identify something with near certainty that the identifier does not duplicate one that has already been, or will be, created to identify something else.
-Information labeled with UUIDs by independent parties can therefore be later combined into a single database or transmitted on the same channel, with a negligible probability of duplication.
+Information labe;led with UUIDs by independent parties can therefore be later combined into a single database or transmitted on the same channel, with a negligible probability of duplication.

 >__Note:__ A Version 4 UUID is the default, safe and extremely random output of this tool.